rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 Webpack, on the other hand, fully embraces the concept of JavaScript modules.
 It supports a number of module syntaxes, including dynamic imports for code splitting.
 It's also extremely modular and customizable.

 So why would Rails include both?
-Here's the answer plain and simple straight from @dhh himself back in 2016 when Webpack was first introduced as the recommended JavaScript compiler with Rails 5.1.
+Here's the answer plain and simple straight from DHH back in 2016 when Webpack was first introduced as the recommended JavaScript compiler with Rails 5.1.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We will continue to use the asset pipeline for JavaScript sprinkles, CSS, images, and other static stuff.
 The two approaches coexist great.</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/808349072734027776?ref_src=twsrc%5Etfw">December 12, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>